 The most common charging station is Level 2.
 Easily installed in your garage or driveway, at storefronts and in parking lots, Level 2 stations can charge your electric car in 10 to 12 hours.
 Most of the stations you see in public spaces are Level 2.
-All electric cars and charging stations sold in North America use the same plug standard for Level 2 charging.
-This means that any electric car can use any Level 2 station across Canada and the U.S.A.
+All electric cars and charging stations sold in North America use the same plug for Level 2.
+This means that any electric car can use any Level 2 station in Canada and the U.S.A.

 Level 3 Charging (480 Volts/100 Amps)

 Level 3 stations are often called "DC-Quick Chargers".
 DC-Quick Chargers will charge your electric car in 25-30 minutes and are perfect for highway driving applications.
 Only fully electric cars have access to Level 3 charging.
-Plug-in Hybrids have gasoline backups for long-distance driving.
-There are three standards of Level 3:
+There are three standards of Level 3 charging:

 CHAdeMO is a Japanese standard used by the Nissan LEAF, Kia Soul EV and Mitsubishi i-MiEV